arghyadeep-k/deno-password-checker/README.md

   characters.
 Defaults to true and enables the check.
 - `containsAlphabet: boolean` - To check if the password contains any alphabets.
   Defaults to true and enables the check.
+- `checkWithCommonPasswords: boolean` - To check if the password is one of the 10000 most common passwords.
+Need to use `--allow-net` to use this flag.

 ## Usage